Kishorebskr/Qw-Assess/README.md

 ## HLD Architecture

-This solution is fully deployable, and I can showcase it through a live demonstration on AWS In addition to this, the HLD diagram has been attached to this repo with the name "HLD_QW"
+*This solution is fully deployable, and I can showcase it through a live demonstration on AWS.
+*In addition to this, the HLD diagram has been attached to this repo with the name "HLD_QW"